Proper Orthogonal Descriptors for Multi-element Chemical Systems: Numerical Experiments

-Table \ref{tab1} provides the optimized cutoff distances and the number of descriptors for different values of the number of basis functions $N_{\rm f}$.
-For POD potentials, the number of basis functions is defined as the sum of the two-body and three-body basis functions $N_{\rm f} = N_{\rm 2b} + N_{\rm 3b}$.
-For both ACE and EME-SNAP, the number of basis functions $N_{\rm f}$ is defined as the number of bispectrum components per atom for one-element systems.
-For EME-SNAP, the number of basis functions is related to $J$ as $N_{\rm f} = (J+1)(J+2)(J+3/2)/3$.
-Note that the number of descriptors for EME-SNAP is $N_{\rm d} = N_{\rm f} N_{\rm e}^4$.
-POD-I has the smallest number of descriptors, whereas POD-II has the largest number of descriptors.
-EME-SNAP has more number of descriptors than ACE.
-For POD-I, POD-II potentials, the cutoff distances tend to increase with $N_{\rm f}$.
-Figure \ref{fig1} show the polynomial interpolation surrogate of the loss function for POD-I at $N_{\rm f} = 30$.
-We see that the surrogate loss function is smooth with multiple local minima.
-The global minimum $(r_{\rm min} = 0.56, r_{\rm max} = 4.37)$ is indicated by the red circle in Figure \ref{fig1}.
+{Table \ref{tab1} provides the cutoff distances and the number of descriptors for POD-I, POD-II, and EME-SNAP, while Table \ref{tab1a} reports the polynomial degrees for ACE.\footnote{{POD-I, POD-II, SNAP, and ACE potentials are available at the Github repository https://github.com/cesmix-mit/pod-examples/tree/main/JCP2023\_InP to facilitate the reproduction of this work.
+The repository contains the input files for training these potentials and the output files for the MAE results reported in Tables \ref{tab1b} and \ref{tab1c}.
+Furthermore, there are input files for running MD simulations with the trained potentials and LAMMPS log files for the computational times reported in Figure \ref{fig42b}.}} The number of descriptors for EME-SNAP is $N_{\rm d} = N_{\rm e}^4 (J+1)(J+2)(J+3/2)/3$.
+The number of descriptors for ACE depends on the body orders, the radial and angular degrees for each body order.
+For POD potentials, the optimization problem (\ref{eq46}) is solved with $\beta = 100$ and $w = 0.8$.
+Figure \ref{fig1} show the polynomial interpolation surrogate of the loss function for POD-I at $N_{\rm d} = 170$.
+The surrogate loss function is smooth with multiple local minima.
 We see that cutoff distances affect the value of the loss function and thus the accuracy of the resulting potential.
-Therefore, it is beneficial to optimize these hyperparameters.
+Therefore, it is beneficial to optimize these hyperparameters. }